marguerite9patrick61/marguerite9patrick61/README.md

 ### Hi there 👋

+- 🌱 Student excelling in Java Backend Development.
+- 📫 Skilled in Spring, Hibernate, and Microservices.
+- 🔭 Committed to lifelong learning and innovation.

 <!--
 **marguerite9patrick61/marguerite9patrick61** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.